Hakan1998/Masterthesis---Distributional-Random-Forest/Data/README.md

 ## Accessing Preprocessed Datasets

+This folder contains the preprocessed AIr and Wage datasets as well as the preprocessing.

 To download the preprocessed datasets used in this work use the following `file_id` mappings and generate the corresponding download URL:

 ```python